Active Updated

 City Council

-2. The same proposed fee changes included increasing short-term rental license fees and creating a new harbor sludge tipping fee that could be charged to the Army Corps of Engineers.
+2. The same tabled fee proposal included increasing some fees such as short-term rental license fees and creating a new harbor sludge tipping fee that could be charged to the Army Corps of Engineers.

 City Council

-3. City Council revisited the fee schedule discussion, with building permit fees a central issue; a draft approach discussed shifting building permit fees to a percentage-based model that would increase costs for new construction and large commercial projects.
+3. City Council revisited the fee schedule discussion, with building permit fees a central issue, including a draft shift toward a percentage-based model that would increase costs for new construction and large commercial projects.

 City Council